dboune/homebrew-personal/README.md

 How do I install these formulae?
 --------------------------------
-Just `brew tap dboune/personal` and then `brew install <formula>`.
+Run `brew tap dboune/homebrew-personal` and then `brew install <formula>`.

-If the formula conflicts with one from mxcl/master or another tap, you can `brew install dboune/personal/<formula>`.
+If the formula conflicts with one from another tap, you can `brew install dboune/homebrew-personal/<formula>`.

 You can also install via URL: